ioChris/AHoJ/README.md

 # find and consider all ligands in all chains of 1a73
 python apoholo_J.py --query '1a73'  # (with ligand auto-detection ON or OFF)

-# find and consider all bound ligands in chain A of 1a73
+# find and consider all ligands in chain A of 1a73
 python apoholo_J.py --query '1a73 A'  # (with ligand auto-detection ON)

 # consider ZN and MG ligands in chain A of 1a73